 Visualizations in Pivot 2.0

-New types of visualizations are regularly added to Pivot 2.0, and the following types are currently available:
+New types of visualizations are regularly added to Pivot 2.0, and the following types are currently available in the visualization menu:

 - Table view

 You can add any view to a dashboard.
 You cannot mix dashboard panels from Pivot Classic and Pivot 2.0 in a single dashboard.

 The table view is the default view for string dimensions.
 This view makes it easy to see totals and subtotals for the dimensions that you choose.
 You can expand and collapse nested values to drill down on the values that you want to see.
 For example, the following table view shows the total number of Wikipedia edits in the latest day.
 It has nested rows for the dimensions "Country Name" and "City Name", and the rows for cities in the United States are expanded: